matiascaniete/myshell/docs/COMMANDS.md

 - mip: Get my public IP.
 - mktouch: mkdir -p and touch combined.
 - mysh: mysh manager.
+- open: Open a file or URL in the
 - rascreen: Send to Raspberry LCD screen thru tcp socket.
 Either a string or command as first argument or message from stdin.
 - rgf: ripgrep thru fzf.
 - rmenu-apps: Launches rofi for selecting apps